-- A. Minimum size: Twelve inches (12"). - B. Seasons and possession limits: - 1.
+- A. A total allowable harvest of Bluefish will be established annually, and shall be that amount allocated to the State of Rhode Island by the Regional Fishery Management Councils and/or the ASMFC. - B. Minimum size: Twelve inches (12"). - C. Seasons and possession limits: - 1.
 January 1 through April 30: One thousand (1,000) pounds per vessel per bi-week. - 2.
-May 1 through second Saturday in November: Eight thousand (8,000) pounds per vessel per week. - 3.
+May 1 through second Saturday in November: Six thousand (6,000) pounds per vessel per week. - 3.
 Second Sunday in November through December 31: Five hundred (500) pounds per vessel per week.